WhatsApp/stickers/README.md

 ## Announcements :loudspeaker:
 Please check out [Annoucements](https://github.com/WhatsApp/stickers/wiki/Sticker-Updates:-September-30,-2019) for recent changes.

+## Brand guidelines
+When naming your app, it is strongly advised you do not use "WhatsApp" anywhere in the name of your app or in the name field of your app listing.
+However, when preparing your app for submission in Google Play Store/App Store, you'll have the option to add description associated with your app and it's okay to mention WhatsApp in the description.
+Make sure you use "WhatsApp" as brand name, with "W" and "A" capitalized with no space between letters.
+More information on WhatsApp Brand(https://whatsappbrand.com/).

 ## Opening Issues :warning:

 > Only use the GitHub Issues section if you discovered **issues with the code itself**.
 Do not mistake the Issues page as a help desk.
 You can ask for help at [Stack Overflow](https://stackoverflow.com/).